 b.
 No, I am no longer employed at the company: go to Question 2

-2. Will your ISO exercise trigger AMT? (see this page on how to calculate AMT) This could also be phrased as "Will your ISO exercise trigger A LOT of AMT?"
+2. Will your ISO exercise trigger AMT? (check out ESO's AMT Calculator) This could also be phrased as "Will your ISO exercise trigger A LOT of AMT?"

 a.
 Yes, it will: go to Question 3